Once your website begins to get traffic, you can sign up with one or more advertising platforms to start monetizing your visitors.

 They also take a slightly different approach to serving ads.
 While Google AdSense serves static ads, Monumetric has the ability to rotate their ads in the same spot while the visitor is still on the page, increasing the number of impressions and therefore your payout.

-Monumetric Features that Stand Out for Online Earners
+Monumetric Features that Stand Out

-- Dramatically higher payouts than cost-per-click-networks
+- Dramatically higher payouts than cost-per-click-platforms

 - Net 60 payments